tizianocoluzzi/counter_demo/README.md

 This project has been created with the goal of providing a practical foundation for understanding the dynamics of client-server communication in Java.
 The project focuses on using basic Java knowledge without the use of external frameworks, offering a practical application to enhance Java programming skills.

 ## Project Contents
-The project consists of two main components: the server and the client.
+The project consists of two main components: the server and the client

 ### Server
 The server is responsible for handling requests from clients and interacting with the database.
 Server goals include: